Exchange Programs

 Universidad de Concepcion Chile

-• First semester is March – July and second semester is from August - December
+• Offered: The first semester is from March to July, and the second semester is from August to December

-• Must have intermediate level of Spanish fluency (Certificate B1 in Spanish)
+• Must have an intermediate level of Spanish fluency (Certificate B1 in Spanish)

 • Offered fall or spring semester during 2L or 3L years

-• Tuition is paid directly to UC Davis and students receiving financial aid keep their financial packages
+• Tuition is paid directly to UC Davis.
+Students receiving financial aid keep their financial aid packages

 • Grading scale: 1-7, with 4 being the minimum passing grade